Aisling Loftus

 Aisling Sinead Katie Loftus (born 1 September 1990) is a British actress.
-She began her career as a child actress and gained prominence through her roles in the BBC dramas Five Daughters (2010) and Dive (2010), the play Spur of the Moment, and the film Death of a Superhero (2011).
+She began her career as a child actress and first gained prominence through her roles in the BBC dramas Five Daughters (2010) and Dive (2010), the play Spur of the Moment, and the film Death of a Superhero (2011).

 She has since appeared in the ITV period drama Mr Selfridge (2013–2015), the BBC series War & Peace (2016) and Broken (2017), and the Sky series A Discovery of Witches (2018–2022) and The Midwich Cuckoos (2022).
 Her performance in the film Property of the State (2016) earned her an IFTA nomination.

-Early life
+Early life and education

 Loftus was born in Nottingham to Irish parents Paddy and Eileen from Drumcondra, Dublin and Roscrea, County Tipperary; she has an older sister Aoife.
+Throughout her childhood she visited family in Ireland for holidays, in Dublin, Tipperary, Cork, Kerry, Galway and Clare.

-Loftus attended St Edmund Campion Catholic Primary School in West Bridgford and later completed A Levels at the Becket School.
-She was nine when she discovered acting; she took classes at the Television Workshop and participated in the National Theatre Connections.
-She considered going to drama school, but decided against it when she was cast in Dive whilst on study leave from her A Levels.
+Loftus attended St Edmund Campion Catholic Primary School in West Bridgford and later completed A Levels in English literature, drama and history at the Becket School in Wilford.
+She was nine when she discovered acting; she took classes at the Television Workshop, and participated in the National Theatre Connections.
+She considered going to drama school, but decided against it when she was cast in Dive whilst on study leave.